lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 A Git repository containing the workflow may be uploaded online to services like GitHub or GitLab or a self-hosted Git server.
 This does not only provide instant back-ups of the workflow but also facilitates collaboration on the project with state-of-the-art versioning software.
-Indeed, using Git for this purpose could be considered relativelly advanced and one may argue that users of this level may not need the guidance that this workflow is designed to provide.
+Indeed, using Git for this purpose could be considered relatively advanced and one may argue that users of this level may not need the guidance that this workflow is designed to provide.
 Even without collaboration, the back-up functionality is valuable.
 Uploading to a closed GitHub repository keeps the unpublished work private but backed up online.
 At time of publication, a GitHub repository can be made public and linked to Zenodo.
 Zenodo then archives the work and provides a citable DOI reference. (+@fig:fig7_git_zenodo B)

 ## Data

 Phylogenetics is in the first place a comparative exercise, hence to gain insight in the evolution of any protein sequence, one must compare it to related sequences with a shared origin.
 As plant biologists studying ferns, we are challenged by a lack of seed-free plant genomes available to us.
 Luckily, the recent 1kP project [@Leebens-Mack2019] provides solution by collecting the genomes and assembled transcriptomes of 1000 plant species.